offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

     * boolean union two walled / hollowed 3D objects, preserving voids on one of the objects.
     * boolean difference two walled / hollowed 3D objects, making sure to remove the void as well.
   * drop-down to either ...
-    * splits two 3D objects into it's boolean differences (both A-B and B-A) and boolean intersection, under a compound.
-The compound of differences and intersection together form the boolean union.
+    * splits two 3D objects into it's boolean differences (both A-B and B-A) and boolean intersection, under a compound_FC.
+The compound_FC of differences and intersection together form the boolean union.
     * splits a 3D object using another 3D object as a "cutter", resulting in its boolean difference (A-B only) and boolean intersection.
-The split pieces are placed as individual 3D objects, not under a compound.
+The split pieces are placed as individual 3D objects, not under a compound_FC.
     * splits a 3D object using another 3D object as a "cutter", resulting in its boolean difference (A-B only) and boolean intersection.
-The split pieces under a compound.
+The split pieces under a compound_FC.
     * boolean XOR two 3D objects, effectively removing the boolean intersection (\[A-B\]∪\[B-A\])

 * (7) !!Defeaturing!!: Removes certain !!features!! of a 3D object (e.g. !!holes!!, chamfers_FC, edges_FC), to fix defects and simplify.